U.K.’s Channel 4 Setting Up National HQ in Leeds, Creative Hubs in Bristol, Glasgow

-Channel 4 will set up a new national headquarters in Leeds, and new creative hubs in Bristol and Glasgow.
-The British pubcaster has been weighing where to relocate, having committed to increasing its out of London operations.
-It has said it will spend over $300 million more on shows that come from outside of the English capital by 2023.
+Britain’s Channel 4 will set up a new national headquarters in the northern English city of Leeds and new creative hubs in Bristol and Glasgow.
+The British pubcaster has been weighing where to relocate, having committed to increasing its out-of-London operations.
+It has said it will spend more than $300 million more on shows that come from outside of the British capital by 2023.

-Numerous U.K. cities vyed to be Channel 4’s new home outside of London.
-Cardiff, Liverpool and Manchester were among those shortlisted to have missed out.
+Numerous U.K. cities vied to be Channel 4’s new home outside of London.
+Cardiff, the Welsh capital, and the English cities of Liverpool and Manchester were among those shortlisted to have missed out.

-The broadcaster unveiled the Leeds move, Tuesday.
-CEO Alex Mahon said the efforts to expand the Channel 4 footprint and programming lineup are “the biggest and most exciting change in the organisation’s 36-year history.”
+The broadcaster unveiled the Leeds move on Wednesday.
+CEO Alex Mahon said the efforts to expand the Channel 4 footprint and programming lineup are “the biggest and most exciting change in the organization’s 36-year history.”

 The move will create 3,000 production jobs outside of London.
 Once up and running, the new Leeds, Bristol, and Glasgow bases will house 300 Channel 4 staffers.